Kitware/SMTK/doc/release/smtk-3.1.md

 ###Changes to Attribute View

-* added a new XML attribute "HideAssociations".
+* Added a new XML attribute "HideAssociations".
 If set to true the view will not display the association editing widget save screen Real Estate
 * If there is only one type of attribute being created/modified then the type column is no longer displayed
 * For the time being the view by property  feature has been disabled until we can decide on whether it is useful and if so, what is the best way to display the information.
 * The column "Attribute" has been renamed to "Name"
 * Attempting to rename an attribute to a name already is use now generates a warning dialog.
+* Fixed issue where changing the attribute being view would prevent an item being updated.

 ###Changes to Group View